 Just after midnight, Morningstar invokes her invisibility cloak around the Company, after which Aravia teleports them to the cabbage patch near the Kivian Arch.
 The Company finds itself in the middle of an enemy military encampment, and are saved from immediate discovery only by dint of Morningstar’s invisibility.
 They are nearly discovered anyway, but after a few harrowing moments Dranko creates a diversion, allowing them to escape.

 Having escaped the Kivian army encampment, the Company flees across the hills for an hour and shelters in an abandoned barn.
 While Pewter goes on a scouting mission to find out how and how well the Kivian Arch is guarded, Tor confesses his love of Aravia to Ernie, and also admits he’s the eldest son and heir of Baron Olomayne of Forquelle.

 Pewter returns with a gloomy report.
-The area around the Arch has been paved over and walled off, effectively turned it into an arena-like staging ground, its open roof covered with netting.
+The area around the Arch has been paved over and walled off, effectively turned into an arena-like staging ground, its open roof covered with netting.
 The massive metal doors leading into the arena would take many people to open.

 The Company executes a harrowing plan to reach the arch, the details of which are beyond the scope of this summary.
 This results in the Company dashing through the Arch (just as the enemy gets the gates open to stop them) only to find it needs to be activated magically!
 After more magical shenanigans and fast thinking, the Company tricks the enemy into activating the arch, after which they cross through.
 In the moments before Aravia random-teleports them away, Grey Wolf suffers a gut-churner, but instead of being transported to Volpos, a piece of Volpos comes to him, with trees and a wrong-sized wrong-colored moon superimposed over the Kivian landscape.
 For a few seconds, it’s as though they exist in two worlds at once.